 - Act early: Observing your child’s behavior can be helpful to act early.
 Intervene when you think your child is about to hit someone (3).

-- Tell it is not okay to hit: Telling them that hitting someone is not good and talking about it beforehand will help them anticipate how they’ll feel.
+- Tell them it is not okay to hit: Telling them that hitting someone is not good and talking about it beforehand will help them anticipate how they’ll feel.
 This way, they will understand when things don’t go as planned (1).
 You can also show them “gentle touch”, especially to a young child who cannot understand.

 - Plan one-on-one time: This helps build a positive child-parent relationship where a child gets comfortable talking to you about their problem (6).
 It is an effective strategy if your child is bullied at school or is a victim of physical or sexual abuse (7).